pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class find [COMMAND-OPTIONS] CLASSNAME-GLOB

-      Find all classes that match CLASSNAME-GLOB.

-      Find all classes in the namespace(s) of the target WBEM server that match the CLASSNAME-GLOB regular expression argument and return the classnames.
-      The CLASSNAME-GLOB argument is required.
+      Get the classes with matching class names on the WBEM server.

+      Find the CIM classes whose class name matches the specified wildcard expression (CLASSNAME-GLOB argument) in all CIM namespaces of the WBEM server, or in the specified namespace (--namespace option).

-      The CLASSNAME-GLOB argument may be either a complete classname or a regular expression that can be matched to one or more classnames.
-To limit the filter to a single classname, terminate the classname with $.
+      The CLASSNAME-GLOB argument is a wildcard expression that is matched on the class names case insensitively.
+The special characters known from file nme wildcarding are supported: `*` to match zero or more characters, and `?` to match a single character.
+In order to not have the shell expand the wildcards, the CLASSNAME-GLOB argument should be put in quotes.

-      The GLOB expression is anchored to the beginning of the CLASSNAME-GLOB, is is case insensitive and uses the standard GLOB special characters (*(match everything), ?(match single character)).
-Thus, `pywbem_*` returns all classes that begin with `PyWBEM_`, `pywbem_`, etc. '.*system*' returns classnames that include the case insensitive string `system`.
+      For example, `pywbem_*` returns classes whose name begins with `PyWBEM_`, `pywbem_`, etc. '*system*' returns classes whose names include the case insensitive string `system`.

-      The namespace option limits the search to the defined namespaces.
-      Otherwise all namespaces in the target server are searched.

       Output is in table format if table output specified.
 Otherwise it is in the form <namespace>:<classname>

+      In the output, the classes will formatted as defined by the --output- format general option if it specifies table output.
+Otherwise the classes will be in the form `<namespace>:<classname>`.

+      Examples:

+        pywbemcli -n myconn class find "CIM_*" -n interop   pywbemcli -n myconn class find CIM_Foo

     Options:
       -n, --namespace <name>  Namespace(s) to use for this operation.
 If defined